freckle/freckle-certificates/README.md

 Freckle teacher certificates of achievements for students

+## Styling

+Styles that are relevant to both the U.K. and the U.S. site should go in `styles.css`.

+Each site also has a `styles-??.css` where styling specific to that page go.

 ## Print Single Certificate Functionality

 The "Print Single Certificate" functionality adds an "onClick" handler to the